EC-Release/oci/k8s/README.md

 global:
   agtK8Config:
     # some cluster instances require resource-spec for the deployment, e.g. GE Digital
     # PCS CF1/CF3 Cluster, whereas some can simply ignore the usage.
+Users may comment
+    # out the "resources" section if it is not needed in your cluster.
     resources:
       limits:
         cpu: 200m